davenverse/shellfish/docs/tutorial/file_handling.md

 ## Using temporary files

-Maybe you don't want to manually delete a file after its use.
+Maybe you do not want to manually delete a file after its use.
 This is where temporary files come in to play, as they are deleted automatically.

-To create temporary files you have two options, one is to make Cats Effect automatically handle their lifecycle with the `tempFile` and `tempDirectory` methods (useful when you want the files deleted right away), or, if you rather prefer the operating system to take hands in its lifecycle, you can use the `createTempFile` and `createTempDirectory` variants (suitable if you don't care if the files are deleted immediately).
+To create temporary files, you have two options, one is to make Cats Effect automatically handle their lifecycle with the `tempFile` and `tempDirectory` methods (useful when you want the files deleted right away), or, if you rather prefer the operating system to take hands in its lifecycle, you can use the `createTempFile` and `createTempDirectory` variants (suitable if you do not care if the files are deleted immediately).

 The former takes as a parameter a function that describes how you want to use the file, like this: